 All presented estimates are made for standard assumptions: n=const=3.
-So, field is assumed to be constant, as well as the angle between spin and magnetic axis.
+So, field is assumed to be constant, as well as the angle

-Crosses - PSRs in SNRs

-(or PWN) with ages just

-consistent with spin-down ages.
-We assume that P_0 <0.1P
+Crosses - PSRs in SNRs (or PWN) with ages just consistent with spin-down ages.
+We assume that $P_0 < 0.1P$